Qingtao-Cao/obix/docs/timezone.md

 	2014-10-14T10:01:48Z
 	2014-10-14T10:03:00Z

-Considering this and the fact that most countries's timezone has an integral difference from UTC and a few others has a 15 or 30 minutes difference (such as SA pr NT of Australia, Nepal etc), only "00/15/30/45" are allowed in the "mm" part.
+Considering this and the fact that most timezones have an integral difference from UTC, with a few others having a 15 or 30 minute difference (such as South Australia or the Northern Territories of Australia, Nepal etc.), only "00/15/30/45" are allowed in the "mm" part.

 Moreover, if no timezone designators are provided in the timestamp strings (e.g., all existing history records generated earlier), they will be regarded as in UTC timezone by default.
 It's also worthwhile to note that the oBIX server will convert all timestamp into UTC timezone before comparison, however, it will not re-format the timestamp in history records into UTC timezone before saving into raw history raw data files.